Climbing in New Zealand:

 Although I am nowhere near his league, when I read those words in No Shortcuts to the Top, a recent book by Ed Viesturs, the first American to climb all fourteen of the world's 8,000-metre peaks without bottled oxygen, I identified with them and agreed with them.

-As many of the entries in this website (including even the entries in the Architecture and Penguins sections of this website) indicate, I'm pretty goal-oriented.
+As many of the entries in this website (including even the entries in the Architecture and Penguins sections of this website) indicate, I'm fairly goal-oriented.
 In the late 1980s, for example, I decided that I wanted to climb four of the world's seven continental summits, and I have not only achieved but have also even exceeded that goal, in that I have climbed five of the seven summits – namely, and in chronological order, Africa's Mt Kilimanjaro (December 1985), Europe's Mt Elbrus (August 1994), South America's Aconcagua (December 1994), North America's Denali / Mt McKinley (July 1997), and Australia's Mt Kosciusko (which I finally got round to climbing in early January 2010).
-Two additional climbing goals involve highpoints in America and Australia.
-In 2005 I decided I would try to climb the 13 peaks in the United States that together constitute the ten highest and ten hardest of the American state highpoints (I fulfilled that goal in February 2014, and to date I've also climbed / visited an additional thirty-two US state highpoints, bringing my overall total to 45); and in July 2016 Eric Hodge and I completed a quest we began early in 2009 – namely, climbing the eight Australian state and territory highpoints.
+Two additional climbing goals involved highpoints in America and Australia.
+In 2005 I decided I would try to climb the 13 peaks in the United States that together constitute the ten highest and ten hardest of the American state highpoints.
+I not only fulfilled that goal when I climbed the last of the 13 mountains – Hawaii's Moana Kea – in February 2014, but I also extended the goal to encompass the highpoints of all the states of the USA, and in September 2017 I became the first resident of the Southern Hemisphere to climb / hike to / visit the summits of all 50 US state highpoints.
+Similarly, in July 2016 Eric Hodge and I completed a quest that we began early in 2009 – namely, climbing the eight Australian state and territory highpoints.
 The vertical index bar on the left-hand side of this page contains links to pages which contain (or, when completed, will contain) more details and information about the climbs I've done.